willieeaton/channel-project/README.md

 YouTube media-review channel.

 CSS features:
-* Responsivity: Navbar changes from horiz to dropdown on mobile
+* Responsivity: Navbar changes from horiz to vertical on mobile
 * Minimalist, modern design.
-Sans serif font family; possibly all-lowercase text formatting (haven't decided on that yet; may make selectable)
+Sans serif font family
 * Google Fonts integration for cross-browser display of a Helvetica-like font (Currently using Lato and/or Open Sans; open to change)

 JS features:
-* Dropdown menu for mobile devices
 * CSS selection in footer - include a joke style in addition to two actual good ones